What can we agree upon? Theorizing and modelling peace agreement content, compromise ability and their effects on armed

 - Estimating survival functions after stcox with time-varying coefficient – published by the Stata Journal

 - Quantifying change over time: Interpreting time-varying effects in duration analyses – published by Political Analysis

 Disaggregating the relationship between mediation and conflict intensity

 Conflict management attempts tend to be initiated when conflicts escalate.
 The project looks into this endogenous process of violence and conflict management and analyzes the relationship between the short-term dynamics of intrastate conflicts and third party mediation attempts.
 It ties together the literature on conflict management and disaggregated conflict research.
 On a larger scale, the project tests the central role of information asymmetries postulated by the bargaining theory of war.
 Using a combination of empirical work and computational modelling I am able to show that, first, short-term conflict events strongly predict the decisions to initiate and accept mediation onset.
 Second, these association undermine our ability to estimate mediation effects in existing country-year or conflict-level data.
 Third, once mediation is initiated and addresses the main conflict incompatibility, mediation is associated with a strong reduction in conflict intensity.
 Overall, the empirically observed pattern of conflict reduction is substantively similar to the theoretical prediction of the computational model.

 - Anticipating mediated talks: Predicting the timing of mediation with disaggregated conflict dynamics – published by the Journal of Peace Research

-- Impeding fatal violence through third party diplomacy: The effect of mediation on conflict intensity – conditionally accepted (Journal of Peace Research)
+- Impeding fatal violence through third party diplomacy: The effect of mediation on conflict intensity – forthcoming in Journal of Peace Research

 - Simulating the unknown: Illuminating unobserved selection biases in temporally aggregated studies of mediation